AnnyKong/Label/README.md

 # Classification
-You may find classification instructions in `doc/`
+You may find classification instructions under `doc/`

 ## How to start